dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 Maintenance > Data set > "All fields for data elements required"

 If the Data set is tagged as "All fields for data elements required" then the user must complete (enter values for) all data fields in the Data entry form.
 If this setting is selected and has been selected from the onset of data collection, then the system will ensure that all data has been recorded if the respective completeness report indicates 100% completion.
 In this case, the data completeness analysis can be limited to only two cases:
-- time periods when that setting was not (yet) selected
+- Time periods when that setting was not (yet) selected
-- time periods for which the completeness report is not 100%
+- Time periods for which the completeness report is not 100%

 The objective of the data value completeness analysis is determining how consistently data is actually being collected.
 Data value completeness can be determined across the following dimensions:
 - All data fields